WHATS HOT

 If you’re experiencing any of the following symptoms, it may indicate that you have a molar pregnancy developing: You produce an excess amount of pregnancy hormones, which gives you many exaggerated symptoms of pregnancy.
 Molar pregnancy signs and symptoms may include some of the following:

 Pregnancy comes with a lot of changes, both physically and emotionally.
-For some women, morning can be quite severe.
-Others may find that their grow quickly and are very tender.
-Some women pressure in their pelvic area more than others. work can show high pregnancy hormone levels, which may indicate that the pregnancy is progressing too quickly.
+For some women, morning sickness can be quite severe.
+Others may find that their breasts grow quickly and are very tender.
+Some women feel pressure in their pelvic area more than others.
+Blood work can show high pregnancy hormone levels, which may indicate that the pregnancy is progressing too quickly.
 An ultrasound may also show no fetal heartbeat and an abnormal growth pattern.

-for molar Pregnancy:
+Treatment for molar Pregnancy:

 Molar pregnancies often occur when the body absorbs the mole.
 This can take a few weeks to a few months.